mint522/sales-predictions/README.md

 ![visibility vs sales](https://user-images.githubusercontent.com/82603737/120883064-f10ba700-c58f-11eb-96b5-29b304ed37b2.png)

 ## Modeling
-Used train test split on linear regression, random forest regression and KNN.
+Used train test split on Linear Regression, Random Forest Regression and KNN.
+Also ran some tests to determine n_estimators for Random Forest Regression and n_neighbors for KNN for best scores.
 ### Linear Regression
 - score for training data is 0.55.
 - score for test data is 0.59.